ReTrack: Data Unlearning in Diffusion Models through Redirecting the Denoising Trajectory: PRELIMINARY

 However, NegGrad cannot guarantee that the model’s performance on the remaining set \(A_r\) is preserved.
 It often leads to over-forgetting, whereby the model also forgets \(A_r\) while attempting to forget \(A_u\).

-Much of the related work in the data unlearning field achieves better results by further designing fine-tuning loss function.
-For example, although EraseDiff \cite{erasediff} is originally designed for concept unlearning, it can also be applied to data unlearning task by guiding the model’s predictions on \(A_u\) toward pure noise:
+\paragraph{EraseDiff} Although EraseDiff \cite{erasediff} is originally designed for concept unlearning, following the setting described by \citet{siss}, it can also be applied to data unlearning task by guiding the model’s predictions on \(A_u\) toward pure noise:

-where the first term is used to preserve \(A_r\), and the second term is used to unlearn \(A_u\).
+where the first term is used to preserve \(A_r\), and the second term is used to unlearn \(A_u\) by pushing the model's prediction toward pure noise.
 By solving an optimization problem on \(\lambda\), EraseDiff ensures that the overall gradient descent direction of the loss function simultaneously serves as the descent direction for both of its constituent terms, thereby forgetting \(A_u\) while preserving \(A_r\).

-More recently, SISS \cite{siss} has been introduced as a data unlearning method that strikes a balance between the vanilla fine-tuning loss and the NegGrad loss, and improves computational efficiency by employing importance sampling:
+\paragraph{SISS} SISS \cite{siss} strikes a balance between the vanilla fine-tuning loss and the NegGrad loss, and improves computational efficiency by employing importance sampling: